andrewcccc/andrewcccc.github.io/internship.md

 - The tracking method is markerless (i.e. no attached sensors).

-Tools: Xcode, an iOS device with TrueDepth camera, and ARKit (Apple’s augmented reality platform).
+Tools: Xcode, an iOS device with a TrueDepth camera, and ARKit (Apple’s augmented reality platform).

 Ideas: The tracking coordinate system is right-handed:
 - the positive x direction points to the viewer’s right,